Setting up single sign-on (SSO) with OpenID Connect (OIDC)

 2. Create an OIDC integration in Zefort

-Browse to Account settings → Integrations, and select “Add another” or “Install” for OIDC Single Sign-On.
+Browse to Account settings → Integrations, and click on “Connect” or “Connect another” for OIDC Single Sign-On.

-Select the domain name(s) you wish to use for SSO (e.g. yourcompany.com) and click Save.
+Select the domain name(s) you wish to use for SSO (e.g. yourcompany.com), remembering to click the “+” sign after selecting each domain.

-3. Add an application on your OIDC provider
+3. Add an application to your OIDC provider

-Add a new application on your OIDC provider.
-Exact steps depend on which OIDC Provider software you are using.
+Add a new application to your OIDC provider.
+The exact steps depend on which OIDC Provider software you are using.

 Here are specific instructions for some common OIDC providers: